Towards Verified Artificial Intelligence: Principles for Verified AI

-Let us now consider the challenge, described in Sec.~\ref{sec:sys-challenge}, of modeling systems $S$ that learn from experience.
-We believe a combination of {\em automated abstraction} and {\em explanation-based learning} will be needed to model such systems for purposes of formal verification.
+Let us now consider the challenges, described in Sec.~\ref{sec:sys-challenge}, arising in modeling systems $S$ that learn from experience.
+In our opinion, advances in three areas are needed in order to address these challenges:

-First, effective techniques need to be developed to abstract ML components into a formalism for which efficient verification techniques exist or can be developed.
-Since the guarantees many ML algorithms give are probabilistic, this will require the development of {\em probabilistic logics} and similar formalisms that can capture these guarantees (e.g.,~\cite{sadigh-rss16-uncertainty}).
-Additionally, if the output of a learning algorithm is accompanied by a measure of {\em uncertainty} about its correctness, then that uncertainty must be propagated to the rest of the system and represented in the model of the overall system.
-For example, the formalism of {\em convex Markov decision processes} (convex MDPs)~\cite{Nilim05,puggelli-cav13,sadigh-aaaifv14} provide a way of representing uncertainty in the values of learned transition probabilities.
-Algorithms for verification and control may then need to be extended to handle these new abstractions (see, e.g.,~\cite{puggelli-cav13}).
+{\em Automated Abstraction:} Techniques for automatically generating abstractions of systems have been the linchpins of formal methods, playing crucial roles in extending the reach of formal methods to large hardware and software systems.
+In order to address the challenges of very high dimensional hybrid state spaces and input spaces for ML-based systems, we need to develop effective techniques to abstract ML models into simpler models that are more amenable to formal analysis.
+Some promising advances in this regard include the use of abstract interpretation to analyze deep neural networks (e.g.~\cite{gehr-ieeesp18}), the use of abstractions for falsifying cyber-physical systems with ML components~\cite{dreossi-nfm17}, and the development of probabilistic logics that capture guarantees provided by ML algorithms (e.g.,~\cite{sadigh-rss16-uncertainty}).

-The task of modeling a learning system can be made easier if the learner accompanies its predictions with {\em explanations} of how those predictions result from the data and background knowledge.
+{\em Explanation Generation:} The task of modeling a learning system can be made easier if the learner accompanies its predictions with {\em explanations} of how those predictions result from the data and background knowledge.
 In fact, this idea is not new -- it has long been investigated by the ML community under terms such as {\em explanation-based generalization}~\cite{mitchell-ml86}.
-Recently, there has been a renewal of interest in using logic to explain the output of learning systems (e.g.~\cite{vazquez-cav17}).
+Recently, there has been a renewal of interest in using logic to explain the output of learning systems (e.g.~\cite{vazquez-cav17,jha-jar19}).
 Such approaches to generating explanations that are compatible with the modeling languages used in formal methods can make the task of system modeling for verification considerably easier.

-The literature in formal methods on {\em explaining failures or counterexamples} may also be relevant.
-For example, assume that a misclassification by a ML component causes a failure of an end-to-end specification.
-If we can apply techniques from the formal methods literature to localize that failure (e.g.,~\cite{li-dac10,li-phd14}), then we could identify whether the ML-component was responsible. {\em Counterfactual reasoning} has been used in the formal methods literature for explaining failures, and we believe such an approach will also be useful in the context of AI-based systems.
+ML techniques that incorporate causal and counterfactual reasoning~\cite{pearl-cacm19} can also ease the generation of explanations for use with formal methods.